How Christie lost his spot on the Trump transition team

 Members of the national security landing team, which is assigned to meet with Obama administration officials at the Pentagon and National Security Council, were announced on Friday.
 Trump’s team has said it will announce a landing team that will focus on economic issues on Monday, and that will be followed by a team dedicated to domestic affairs.

 The Christie ally noted that landing teams are not allowed to contact government agencies until after a winner is declared in the election.
 They blamed any delay in announcing the teams on the campaign having not planned for a win.
-The Christie ally further suggested any Trump campaign staffer blaming the governor for delays in the transition was simply “trying to make themselves look good” after they got the post-election phase off to a slow start.
+The Christie ally further suggested any Trump campaign staffer blaming the governor for delays in the transition was simply “trying to make themselves look good” after they got the postelection phase off to a slow start.

 According to the high-level Trump campaign source, the president-elect made the decision to demote Christie to vice chair and install Vice President-elect Mike Pence on Nov.
 11. The move was announced on the same day.
-And the high level source said Trump is confident of Pence’s ability to get the transition back on track, particularly given his experience as a congressman who spent over a decade on Capitol Hill.
+And the high level source said Trump is confident in Pence’s ability to get the transition back on track, particularly given his experience as a congressman who spent over a decade on Capitol Hill.

 “Pence is an executor that knows Washington and knows how to get things done,” the source said.